edgedb/easy-edgedb/chapter19/index.md

 }
 ```

-Then update the visit to Galatz to give it a `clock`:
+Then do a schema migration and update the visit to Galatz to give it a `clock`:

 ```edgeql
 update Visit filter .place.name = 'Galatz'